lrug/lrug.org/source/meetings/2012/may/index.html.md

 [Elise Huard](http://jabberwocky.eu/) is going to give us a version of the talk she has proposed for [EuRuKo 2012](http://www.euruko2012.org/):

 > The Garbage Collector: how does it work?
 > What does it mean when people speak about stop-the-world,
 > mark-and-sweep, generational garbage collectors?
 > How does ruby fare at collecting its own garbage?
 > What does it mean when they say 1.9.3's garbage collector has improved?
 > This talk will explain those concepts, what the impact of garbage
 > collection is on our programs, and what future could be.

 This description is taken from her [pull request on EuRuKo's github-based cfp](https://github.com/euruko2012/call-for-proposals/pull/73).
 If you like her talk, or have any comments, feel free to get involved over there to let the EuRuKo organisers know that they should select it.

+{::coverage year="2012" month="may" talk="ruby-s-bin-men-a-closer-look-at-the-garbage-collector" /}

 ### Dependency Injection, the Dependency Inversion Principle, and You

 [Tom Stuart](http://tomstuart.co.uk/) is also going to give us a version of his EuRuKo proposal:

 > It's received wisdom that Ruby doesn't need dependency injection
 > frameworks.
 In this talk, I'll claim that this is at least in
 > part because we don't apply the [Dependency Inversion Principle](http://www.objectmentor.com/resources/articles/dip.pdf)
 > properly.
 I'll explore the intent of the principle, its benefits
 > for maintainable and testable code, and show how to improve
 > existing code through its application.
 >
 > I'll then go on to explore how to create objects with dependencies
 > wired in, hoping to settle the question of whether we need a framework to do this.

 Tom's talk is also available for discussion on the [EuRuKo gothub-based CFP](https://github.com/euruko2012/call-for-proposals/pull/72).
 Comments, notes, etc.. should go there if you have them.

+{::coverage year="2012" month="may" talk="dependency-injection-the-dependency-inversion-principle-and-you" /}

 Pub
 ---